Vusisean11/valiant/README.md

 @p.tool
 async def list_books(context: p.ToolContext, preference_query: str) -> p.ToolResult:
-  # Parlant automatically infers and fills up argument values from conversation context.
+  # valiant automatically infers and fills up argument values from conversation context.
-  # In more advanced use cases, you can instruct Parlant what rules to follow when
+  # In more advanced use cases, you can instruct valiant what rules to follow when
   # inferring argument values, such as whether they can be deduced or if they must
   # be provided explicitly by the customer (to avoid mistakes).
   books = await find_books(preference_query)